Leaders Don’t Badger People

 Leaders Have a Plan to Fill Their Role

 No team stays the same forever.
 In recent years Bob Iger, the Disney CEO, had a successor named only to decide that wasn’t the right direction.
 He stayed on longer until he recently named Bob Chapek as his successor.
-Disney … Read More
+Disney watchers had been nervous about these false starts at the top, prompting unease at all … Read more

 To Whom are Leaders Allowed to Vent?

 Curtis H. sent me a question via Linked-In: “As a previous leader in my fraternal organization at University, I found staying positive and bottling complaints overwhelming at times.
-If leaders shouldn’t show insecurity or vent around their followers, then is … Read More
+If leaders shouldn’t show insecurity or vent around their followers, then is there an appropriate way to relieve those feelings?”
+Excellent question, Curtis.
+There are definitely inappropriate … Read more